Ghini/ghini.desktop/doc/peptalk.rst

+Highlights
+-------------------------------------------------------------
 not-so-brief list of highlights, meant to whet your appetite.
--------------------------------------------------------------

 taxonomic information
 .....................